tickBit/Finding-k-in-Topic-Modeling/README.md

 https://tmtoolkit.readthedocs.io/en/latest/

-It seems, that slight differences in preprocessing the Wikipedia may have big impact to the number os topics.
+It seems, that slight differences in preprocessing the Wikipedia may have big impact to the number of topics.